Thejashree-M/Thejashree-M/README.md

 </p>

 1. Knowledge on Python, Sql, Tableau
-2. In depth understanding Machine learning algorithms along with good knowledge on NLP and Deep learning.
+2. In depth understanding on Machine learning algorithms along with good knowledge on NLP and Deep learning.
-3. Done a project on 'Bankruptcy Prevention', where i did EDA, model building using Logistic Regression, Decision Tree, KNN, Random Forest, and Support Vector Machines and validated with K fold cross validation and coccluded with Random Forest as a best model in making prediction with 99 % accuracy.
+3. Have done a project on 'Bankruptcy Prevention', where performed EDA, model building using Logistic Regression, Decision Tree, KNN, Random Forest, and Support Vector Machines and validated the models using  K fold cross validation and concluded with Random Forest as the best model in making prediction with 99 % accuracy.

 ### Socials